 top of page

 Cats living in the neighborhood, whether friendly or feral, owned or not, are referred to as "neighborhood" or "community" cats.
 Because feral cats are unsocialized and therefore not adoptable, bringing feral cats to the shelter is not the best option as they will most likely be euthanized.
 Removing cats from an area is not a good long-term solution as the void left by the cats removed will soon be filled by more cats - or other species such as raccoons, opossums or skunks (the "vacuum effect").
 It is an ineffective use of taxpayer dollars to trap, hold and then euthanize feral cats.
-The most effective and humane way of dealing with neighborhood cats is leaving the cats where they are and having them spayed or neutered.
+The most effective and humane way of dealing with neighborhood cats is leaving the cats where they are and having them spayed or neutered using Trap-Neuter-Return.
 It prevents unwanted kittens, therefore breaking the breeding cycle, allows the cats to live out their lives in their own territory, and over time actually results in a reduction of the cat population.
-And left in their natural habitat, cats are beneficial by providing natural rodent control.

 What About Stray Cats?